Function (computer programming): C and C++

-This function does not return a value but modifies the variable whose address is passed as the parameter; it would be called with "Function4(variable_to_increment)".
+This function requires C++ – would not compile as C. It has the same behavior as the preceding example but passes the actual parameter by reference rather than passing its address.
+A call such as addTwo(v) does not include an ampersand since the compiler handles passing by reference without syntax in the call.

 PL/I

 In PL/I a called procedure may be passed a descriptor providing information about the argument, such as string lengths and array bounds.
 This allows the procedure to be more general and eliminates the need for the programmer to pass such information.
 By default PL/I passes arguments by reference.
 A (trivial) function to change the sign of each element of a two-dimensional array might look like: